-But there are several approaches you can do to make your furnace less noisy this winter.
+But there are a few approaches you can do to make your furnace quieter this winter.

 1. Schedule Annual Furnace Maintenance

-2. Routinely Replace Your Furnace’s Air Filter
+2. Regularly Install a New Furnace’s Air Filter

-Our suggestions for installing a new furnace filter:
+Our recommendations for replacing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Every month

 - Pleated filter: Every three months

-You could have to replace your filter more often if you have allergies or pets.
+You could have to change your filter more regularly if you have allergies or pets.